pegasone/pegasone.github.io/index.md

 The "winners" are Czech Republic, Belgium, and Netherlands.

-The excutable will be updated to v1.3.1 include this change.
+The excutable will be updated to v1.3.1 in the next few days to reflect this change.